“I’m Not The Other Woman”—A Short Story

 I noticed him the first time when he sat at the small round tables across from the Starbucks kiosk in the mall.
 He sat with his seventeen-inch MacBook Pro, deep in his work.
 Clearly ex-military — they have that tough-guy look, you know.

-I could see he was damaged, as am I. He carried a heavy chip on his shoulder, one he looked over often.
+I could see he was damaged, as am I. He carried a deep chip on his shoulder, one he looked over often.

 He wasn’t so deep in work that I didn’t feel him looking up at me often as I sat at the long hightop table equipped with three-prong outlets and powered USB ports.